 Which Of The Following Is An Example Of Reproductive Isolation

 Reproductive isolation, a cornerstone of speciation, refers to the barriers that prevent different species from interbreeding and producing fertile offspring.
-These barriers can be prezygotic, occurring before the formation of a zygote, or postzygotic, occurring after zygote formation.
+In practice, these barriers can be prezygotic, occurring before the formation of a zygote, or postzygotic, occurring after zygote formation.
 Understanding the mechanisms behind reproductive isolation is crucial for grasping the diversity of life on Earth and how new species arise.

 Prezygotic Isolation Mechanisms